ve12sus/youtube-comment/README.md

 and timestamp these videos would benefit the community.

 This solution is full-stack.
-I made this as I was learning how to program so I focused on making everything 'from scratch' (no frameworks) in an effort to understand.
+I made this as I was learning how to program so I focused on making everything without frameworks in an effort to understand the logic underneath, so I can use that to work with more technology down the line.

 ### What it does:
 * Enter a YouTube URL to comment on that video.